How to Use Intuitive Eating Skills to Feel Calm(er) Around Food This Holiday Season

 Tip #2: Use this opportunity to really reject the diet mentality.
 Which foods do you feel like eating today?
 What do you naturally gravitate towards?
 Notice where your mind goes and the thoughts that arise.
 Do you feel you should eat certain foods — like the overcooked vegetables or the limp salad — simply because you’ve been told to eat your vegetables?
 Remember that there’s no wrong way to eat, and how you choose to fill your plate is your decision.
 Wanting to save more room for cookies and cheese is totally valid, as is wanting to sit down to a plate of turkey with mashed potatoes and gravy.

 Tip #4: It’s okay to go slow.
-If we feel anxious around food, it makes sense that the pace of your eating follows suit.
-If you notice yourself eating quickly at the expense of being able to fully savour and enjoy your meal, try a grounding technique (you might need to add more blankets, a hot water bottle, etc) to support a sense of well-being.
+If we feel anxious around food, it makes sense that the pace of our eating follows suit.
+If you notice yourself eating quickly at the expense of fully savouring and enjoying your meal, try a grounding technique (you might need to add more blankets, a hot water bottle, etc.) to support a sense of well-being.

 What’s your favourite tip for staying calm and navigating the holiday season?